bcgov/moh-iam-kong-plugin/README.md

 [`kong-pongo`](https://github.com/Kong/kong-pongo) and
 [`kong-vagrant`](https://github.com/Kong/kong-vagrant) development environments.

+Why not an existing plugin?
+An existing plugin will be used for basic JWT validation, that is checking the expiry and validating the signature, but we want to validate additional claims such as azp, aud, and scopes with a regex.
+Rather than trying (and probably failing) to find a third-party plugin that validates claims _exactly_ the way we want, it's easier to write a plugin ourselves.

 ## Plugin development

 You can create a local development environment by following the instructions in the [`kong-vagrant`](https://github.com/Kong/kong-vagrant) repo.
 I won't repeat the instructions here, but I'll clarify a few steps: